tsv-stacks/react-weather-app/README.md

 ### Search for a City

 Currently you can get the current location weather details for any city in the world, however the forecast will only work for cities in the UK.
-This fun little ~~bug~~ feature is to the current location using the OpenWeather API to make requests whereas the forecast makes an API request to a custom backend server.
+This fun little ~~bug~~ feature is due to the current location using the OpenWeather API to make requests whereas the forecast makes an API request to a custom backend server.

 ### Future Features